pankajdasbhaya005/html_topics_practice_repo/README.md

 - `multimedia.html`
    Multimedia-audio,video and image
 - `entities_and_specialcharacter.html`
    Entities and special characters with example using html
+- `Segmented vs Non-Segmented.html`
+   Segmented vs Non-Segmented all detail in hinglish

 ## 🎯 Purpose